okarin1511/DailyCoding/README.md

 ### DAY-13:

-#### Minimum Number of Platforms Required for a Railway/Bus Station.
+#### Problem: Minimum Number of Platforms Required for a Railway/Bus Station.

 Given arrival and departure times of all trains that reach a railway station, the task is to find the minimum number of platforms required for the railway station so that no train waits.